 How is bipolar disorder diagnosed?

-To diagnose bipolar, your healthcare provider will ask about your health history, your symptom history, and your current symptoms.
+To diagnose bipolar disorder, your healthcare provider will ask about your health history, your symptom history, and your current symptoms.
 You may have both depressive and manic symptoms to a varying degree.

-A diagnosis is made after a careful mental health exam by an experienced mental health provider.
+A diagnosis is made after a careful medical evaluation (to make certain there are no physical problems) and a mental health exam by an experienced mental health provider.

 The symptoms of bipolar disorder may look like other mental health conditions.